hasanyalsiz/hasanyalsiz/README.md

 <div align="center"> <img height="150" src="https://media3.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif"  /> </div>
 </div>

-- 🔭 I’m currently working on Software Develop
+- 🔭 I’m currently working on MimCode
 - 🌱 I’m currently learning HTML , CSS and JS.
 - ✨ I always aim for the most functional, applicable, and readable code.
 - ✨ Blended with the experience I have gathered and the teamwork spirit I have grown I am progressing more confidently than ever and being a self-driven Software Developer, passionate learner, and developer.